alex-gedeon/alias-helper/README.md

-# alias-helper v 2.0
+# alias-helper v 3.0

-## Terminal based utility intended to streamline the usage of aliases: a fantastic way to optimize productivity
+## Terminal based utility intended to streamline the usage of aliases

 After typing repetitive commands like `$ cd ..`, `$ cd ../..`, `$ explorer.exe .`, and spending cumulative hours typing long `$ cd /mnt/c/Projects/.....` commands to get to my working directories, I decided to make this utility to make repetitive commands much more manageable through aliases.